Judas Cyriacus: Judas Cyriacus and the True Cross

-The Judas Kyriakos legend originated in Greek, but became also known in Latin and Syriac and later on in many vernacular languages.
-This version relates how Helena discovered the Cross with the help of a Jew Judas, who later converted and received the name Kyriakos.
-It became the most popular version of the three.
+The story of Judas Kyriakos originated in Greek, but became also known in Latin and Syriac and later on in many vernacular languages.
+This version relates how Helena discovered the Cross with the help of a Jew named Judas, who later converted and received the name Kyriakos.

 The martyrdom of Judas Cyriacus

 After assisting Helena with the finding of the True Cross, Judas Cyriacus was baptized, consecrated as bishop of Jerusalem, and martyred during the persecutions of Julian the Apostate, which would place his death in the 4th century.
 Another saint, named Saint Cyriacus, died during this century, and there may have been confusion between the two saints.

-In the legendary Acts of his martyrdom, at first written in Greek and than translated in Latin and Syriac, he engaged in dialogue with the emperor Julian and, along with his mother Anna, was described as being subjected to horrible torments.
+In the Acts of his martyrdom, at first written in Greek and then translated in Latin and Syriac, he engaged in dialogue with the emperor Julian and, along with his mother Anna, was described as being subjected to horrible torments.

 The Empress Galla Placidia is said to have presented Ancona with the relics of Judas Cyriacus.
 However, the saint's head was located at Provins.
 Henry I of Champagne brought it from Jerusalem and built a church in this town to contain it.
 This still stands as the Saint Quiriace Collegiate Church, although construction work during the 12th century was never completed due to financial difficulties during the reign of Philippe le Bel.
 A dome was added in the 17th century, and the old families of Provins who lived in the upper town were called "Children of the Dome."

 Cathedral of San Ciriaco

 Monte Guasco, in Ancona, the location of the Duomo is dedicated to Saint Judas Cyriacus.
 It is said to occupy the site of a temple of Venus, who is mentioned by Catullus and Juvenal as the tutelary deity of the place.

 It was consecrated in 1128 and completed in 1189.
 Some writers suppose that the original church was in the form of a Latin cross and belonged to the 8th century.
 An early restoration was completed in 1234.
 It is a fine Romanesque building in grey stone, built in the form of a Greek cross, with a dodecagonal dome over the center slightly altered by Margaritone d'Arezzo in 1270.

-The body purported to be Cyriacus' lies prostrate and visible in his tomb.
+The body of Cyriacus lies prostrate and visible in his tomb.